aidanbudd/ppisnd/trainingMaterial/holgerDinkel/linear_motifs/index.md

 1. (OPTIONAL) Go to the ELM Pathways page (ELM db -> ELM Pathways) and type "jak" into the search field.
     1. From the search results, click on the link "Jak STAT signaling pathway" for the human pathway (hsa04630)
     1. In the KEGG pathway map, try to locate the "SOS" protein.
     1. Which color is it?
-What does that mean?
+(You might need to go back to the ELM pathway page to see the color legend) What does that mean?
     1. Go back tho the ELM database and search for annotated instances in the SOS1_HUMAN protein (use the quick search at the top right of the
        ELM page)
     1. Click on the instance with startposition 1151.
 Which interaction has been annotated for this instance?
 Do you find this interactor in the